 While there is not a casino onboard, or five bars to choose from like on an ocean ship, or late-night stage show performances, we have never been bored on a river cruise.
 There are usually great movies on your cabin television if you want to retreat to your room, or you can enjoy a book if you want to spend some solo time with your Kindle.

 If it's your first time on one, our advice is to enjoy not having to decide between a ton of activities after dinner.
-There's beauty in less options.
+There's beauty in fewer options.

-There is usually a small gym obboard and often a track on the top deck
+9. There is usually a small gym on board and often a track on the top deck

 Expect the gym to be “petite” on your first river cruise.
 It's likely the size of one cabin.
 The gym is there if you need it and gets the job done, but excellent onboard gyms aren't why anyone we know books a river cruise.

-Often, there are scheduled morning yoga in one area of the ship outside of the gym.
-A track encircles most top decks so you can walk laps onboard, if you like.
+Often, there is scheduled morning yoga in one area of the ship outside of the gym.
+A track encircles most top decks so you can walk laps on board if you like.

 If you love to exercise but don't necessarily want to do it on the ship, rest assured you'll be able to participate in group hikes or bike rides in ports.
 Or, you can exercise on your own in port cities you visit during the river cruise.

-Small river cruise ships means that rooms become multipurpose
+10. Small river cruise ships mean that rooms become multipurpose

 Spaces are utilized in multiple ways on a small river cruise ship.
 It's likened to a small living space, where space becomes more precious.